back2Lobby/access-control/readme.md

 #### Updating Permission

-Permission can be updated using the method [`updatePermission`](# "updatePermission(Permission|int|string $permission, array $attributes): Permission").
+Permission can be updated using the method <i title="updatePermission(Permission|int|string $permission, array $attributes): Permission">`updatePermission`</i>.
 For example, to change a permission's name from remove-post to delete-post we can do something like:

 ```php
 AccessControl::updatePermission('remove-post',[